thesaumya27/Data-Career-Analytics-Platform/README.md

-# Power BI Project: Data Professional Survey Analysis
+# Data Career Analytics Platform
 ## Project Overview
 This project analyzes survey data collected from data professionals worldwide.
 The interactive Power BI dashboard provides insights into their career satisfaction, challenges, and preferences, offering a comprehensive breakdown of the data profession.